NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/sf_bay_area/example_outputs.rst

    :figclass: align-center
    :width: 700

-   Structural and non-structural damage states of the example wood frame.
+   Structural and non-structural damage states of the example wood frame (as introduced in :ref:`lbl-testbed_SF_response_simulation`).

 Expected Loss Ratio